ibm-cloud-docs/vpc/bare_metal_server_create.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# Creating bare metal servers on VPC - draft
+# Creating bare metal servers on VPC
 {: #creating-bare-metal-servers}

 This tutorial walks through the procedure to create a bare metal server on the VPC with the configuration of your choice.